 Schools will limit extracurricular activities at this time.
 Extracurricular activities and athletics will comply with all guidance from AHS and the Alberta Schools' Athletic Association (ASAA), as applicable.
-On October 28, 2020, our school division collaboratively posted the following media release about athletics:
+On October 28, 2020, our school division collaboratively posted the following media release about athletics, and this announcement was updated and revised on January 8, 2021: